thlaure/thlaure/README.md

 - Financial participation to develop durable and sustainbly innovations for a more desirable future

 *2021* : [We Act 4 Earth](https://weact4earth.fr/) **volunteer fullstack web developer**
-- Association which aim to help companies to deploy CSR strategy to reduce their environmental impact, with a e-learning approach
+- Association which aims to help companies to deploy CSR strategy to reduce their environmental impact, with an e-learning approach
 - Development of a login portal to connect Moodle database to HubSpot contact list
 - Maintenance and migration of the association's website
 - Monitoring news about green IT, sustainable development and CSR